UCDavisLibrary/libguides-indexer/README.md

 # Development

 This section explains how to add/remove/fix functionality on the harvester.
 The directory structure is broken out into a scriptable sections.
-  - `api` contains the main http controllers for the services
+  - `lib/api` contains the main http controllers for the services
-  - `task` contains the worker or server tasks.
-Really there are two; `crawl-sitemap.js` which the server runs to find the libguides to crawl and `harvest-page` which is responsible for extracting content from a libguide, including crawling the libguides child pages.
+  - `lib/task` contains the worker or server tasks.
+Really there are two; `crawl-sitemap.js` which the server runs to find the libguides to crawl and `harvest-page.js` which is responsible for extracting content from a libguide, including crawling the libguides child pages.
-  - `harvest-page` contains individual scripts that are responsible for extracting different parts of the libguides DOM content.
-Examples include DublinCore metadata extracting, OpenGraph extracting, breadcrumb crawling, etc.  Note each one of the tasks gets its own script file and is then registered in `harvest-page`
+  - `lib/harvest-page` contains individual scripts that are responsible for extracting different parts of the libguides DOM content.
+Examples include DublinCore metadata extracting, OpenGraph extracting, breadcrumb crawling, etc.  Note each one of the tasks gets its own script file and is then registered in `lib/tasks/harvest-page.js`

 ## Editing the guide harvest